9 December 2025

 I think it’s a good idea to dive into your closet before every new season.
 When you take your clothes out of your closet, you often bump into things you forgot you owned.
 Instead of putting those aside, think about how you can combine them in new ways and organise your closet accordingly.

 The Brazilian stylist discovered her passion for fashion and styling thanks to her Italian grandmother, who used to make clothes for the entire family.
 Thaís always looks at the big picture and provides you with the best tools to express your personality through fashion.
 The goal?
-To create a timeless and sustainable wardrobe that you can dive into with joy every day.
+To create a timeless and more sustainable wardrobe that you can dive into with joy every day.

 What is important to discover your own style?

 It’s the same as reflecting on who you are or even who you want to be.
-My advice is to embrace that question mark and create the opportunity to communicate through your outfits what you want to say, what message you want to convey, “where you stand.”
+My advice is to embrace that question mark and create the opportunity to communicate through your outfits what you want to say, what message you want to convey,“where you stand.”

 Do you often give advice based on fashion trends?